Psittacula

-Members of the parrot genus Psittacula or Afro-Asian ring-necked parrots they are commonly known in aviculture originate from Africa to South-East Asia.
+Psittacula, also known as Afro-Asian ring-necked parrots, is a genus of parrots from Africa and Southeast Asia.
 It is a widespread group with a clear concentration of species in south Asia, but also with representatives in Africa and the islands of the Indian Ocean.
-This is the only genus of Parrot which has the majority of its species in continental Asia.
+This is the only genus of parrot which has the majority of its species in continental Asia.
 Of all the extant species only Psittacula calthropae, Psittacula caniceps and Psittacula echo do not have a representative subspecies in any part of mainland continental Asia.
 The rose-ringed parakeet, Psittacula krameri, is one of the most widely distributed of all parrots.

 The other two Asian genera, Loriculus and Psittinus are represented by only two species each, which occur in the mainland part of Asia.
 The majority of the Loriculus species occur on islands.
 Moreover, since Loriculus is spread across both sides of the Wallace Line it can be considered more Australasian than Asian.
 These parrots mostly have green plumage, with adults having coloured heads.
 The bill is stout, and the tail is long and graduated.

-Etymology

-The genus name Psittacula is a diminutive of the Latin word psittacus meaning "parrot".